5. Power Law Growth (L-curves)

 There is also a power-law distribution, another L-curve (picture below), which is not a growth curve but a distribution of features often seen in collectives of natural systems.
 Power law L-curves have “fat heads” and “long tails” (see picture right), and are the source of the 80/20 rule, or Pareto Principle, the reality that 80% of the popularity, wealth, and power will be concentrated in 20% of the cities, people, products, and activities, while the rest represent the “long tail” of evolutionary diversity.
 This also gives us the observation that 80% of our desired results often come from just 20% of our strategies (effort).

-As we said in Chapter 1, the 80/20 rule must be related, at some complex systems level, to the 95/5 rule, the observation that 95% of many complex adaptive systems, including living organisms, are evolutionary, capable of continual creative change, while 5%, to a rough approximation, are a critical set of highly conserved rules, strategies, and processes of development.
+As we said in Chapter 1, the 80/20 rule seems very likely to be related, at some complex systems level, to the 95/5 rule, the observation that 95% of many complex adaptive systems, including living organisms, are evolutionary, capable of continual creative change, while 5%, to a rough approximation, are a critical set of highly conserved rules, strategies, and processes of development.
 That 5% guides the system to predictable futures, and like Pareto’s 20%, is of outsized importance to the adaptiveness of the system.

 The 80/20 rule tells us that foresighted strategy, focus and satisficing (versus perfectionism) are key!
 Good books on using power law distributions in business and life include Chris Anderson’s The Long Tail (2008), and Richard Koch’s The 80/20 Principle, 1999.
 Knowing the basics of both power law distributions (L-curves) and normal distributions (Bell curves) is important for general foresight.